how to hide your kitchen appliances

 The key word here being seldom.

-Remember, the more often you use it the closer you will need it to be, so please do not store your toaster oven in your son’s closet if you use it every week.
-I would reserve that space for items you use just quarterly or even yearly such as seasonal items.
-Just like you do with your out of season clothes you can just as easily store out of season kitchen supplies until you need them too.
+Remember, the more often you use it, the closer you will need it to be, so please do not store your air fryer in your son’s closet if you use it every week.

 D/M Pro Tip: If you choose to hide your kitchen appliances in another room be sure to make a note so you don’t forget where you put it.
 Store these notes in your calendar around the time you tend to use those items.
 This way you will not forget what you have where and spend valuable time searching for things.